marcammann/CSMapper/README.md

 __Person.h__

-Notice the `Person` class contains an `NSString` that represents this custom value that we need to transform from the returned JSON
+Notice the `Person` class contains an `NSString` that represents this custom value that we need to transform from the returned `NSDictionary`

 ```
 @interface Person : NSObject